 Use this Part Time Employment Agreement if:

-- You are hiring an employee on a part time basis and want clearly set out the rights and obligations of both the employer and the employee.
+- You are hiring an employee on a permanent part time basis (not under a fixed term contract) and want to clearly set out the rights and obligations of both the employer and the employee

 - You want to formalise your hire

 - You want your employee to have peace of mind by having an employment contract

 - You want to protect your business's information and trade secrets

 What does the Part Time Employment Agreement cover?

 - Position, duties, and working hours;